turadg/lazyspec/README.md

 - Required props of functional stateless components aren't detected

 - Custom proptypes are never interpreted as required (e.g. `message: MessageInterfacePropType.isRequired`)

+- Fails when more than one component is exported from a module.
+This is a limitation of underlying [react-docgen](https://github.com/reactjs/react-docgen).